A Plague Tale: Innocence

 A Plague Tale: Innocence is an action-adventure stealth game developed by Asobo Studio and published by Focus Home Interactive.
-It was released for PlayStation 4, Windows, and Xbox One in May 2019.
-The game was made available on the cloud-based service Amazon Luna in November 2020.
-The PlayStation 5 and Xbox Series X/S versions of the game were released in July 2021, alongside a cloud-based edition for the Nintendo Switch.
+The game was released for PlayStation 4, Windows, and Xbox One in May 2019.
+It was made available on the cloud-based service Amazon Luna in November 2020.
+The PlayStation 5 and Xbox Series X/S versions of the game were released in July 2021, alongside a cloud version for the Nintendo Switch.

-Set in 14th century Aquitaine, France during the Hundred Years' War, the game focuses on the plight of Amicia de Rune and her ill brother Hugo as they flee from soldiers of the French Inquisition and from hordes of rats that are spreading the black plague.
+Set in mid-14th century Aquitaine, France, during the Hundred Years' War, the game focuses on the plight of Amicia de Rune and her ill brother Hugo as they flee from soldiers of the French Inquisition and from hordes of rats that are spreading the black plague.
 The player controls Amicia, using a combination of stealth and limited tools to hide from, distract, or knock out soldiers, evade rat hordes, and solve puzzles, incorporating elements of survival horror games.

-A Plague Tale: Innocence received generally positive reviews from critics and sold over 1 million units by July 2020.
-A sequel, A Plague Tale: Requiem, was released on Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on 18 October 2022, with the Nintendo Switch version also being a cloud-based title.
+A Plague Tale: Innocence received generally positive reviews from critics and sold over one million units by July 2020.
+A sequel, A Plague Tale: Requiem, was released in 2022.

 Gameplay

 In A Plague Tale: Innocence, the player assumes control of Amicia de Rune from a third-person perspective.
-For the majority of the game, players need to utilize stealth to avoid hostile encounters, as enemies will kill Amicia instantly if they catch her.
+For the majority of the game, the player needs to utilize stealth to avoid hostile encounters, as enemies will kill Amicia instantly if they catch her.
 Amicia is equipped with a sling that can throw rocks to break chains, create distractions, or stun guards long enough for the rats to ambush them; she can also kill enemies with a headshot if their head is unprotected.

 The game consists of a series of survival puzzles, which mostly consist of the player having to use specific methods to scare away or distract the hordes of hungry rats in order to gain access to new areas or direct them towards enemies.
 The primary method of warding rats off is fire, as they will seldom enter within the radius of burning torches and braziers.
 Amicia can craft special ammunition and supplies, which include fire-starting sulfur stones that ignite braziers, stink bombs that attract rats, or fire suppressants to extinguish torches carried by enemies.
 Amicia's younger brother, Hugo, can be directed towards specific tasks when Amicia is busy, and can also access certain areas that she cannot.
 However, this is risky, as Hugo will start to panic if left alone and can attract unwanted attention.
 Later in the game, the player can assume control of Hugo, who cannot craft items but can control rats and sneak through small spaces.